codersforcauses/beginner-2023summer-g4/README.md

 8. [LICENSE](#license)

 ## Concept
-Perth PinPoint is a remake of the popular game "GeoGuessr" within the context of Perth, Western Australia.
+PerthPinpoint is a remake of the popular game "GeoGuessr" within the context of Perth, Western Australia.
 It features several different game modes which will test your knowledge about how well you know the amazing city of Perth.

 ## Features
 Perth PinPoint features 4 gamemodes, including:
-- City (Classic)
+- Classic City
-- Street Sleuth (Accuracy)
+- Local Landmark
-- Local Landmark (Awareness)
+- Street Sleuth

-Challenge your friends by getting on the leaderboard for the Classic mode!
+Challenge your friends by getting on the leaderboard for the Classic City game mode!

 ## Required APIs
 Perth PinPoint relies on multiple APIs in order to function, this includes `<apis>`.
 Perth PinPoint provides restricted keys for this that are free to use, however instructions on using your own API keys are below: